rj00a/evenio/tutorial.md

 - Global events will simply be received by all handlers listening for the event.
 Use `.send(...)` to send a global event.
 - Targeted events are directed at a particular entity.
 Use `.send_to(...)` to choose the entity to send the event to.
 Only handlers whose filter matches the target entity will receive the event.

 The advantage of targeted events is efficiency.
 Only the handlers whose chosen query matches the target entity will run.
-Other handlers won't event be considered.
+Other handlers won't even be considered.

-To crate a targeted event, use the [`TargetedEvent`] derive macro.
+To create a targeted event, use the [`TargetedEvent`] derive macro.

 ```rust
 # use evenio::prelude::*;